The Pegasus School

 The Pegasus School is a co-ed, non-profit, non-sectarian, private day school on a 14 acre campus in Huntington Beach, California.

 History

 In 1984, Laura Hathaway founded The Pegasus School.

 The school purchased its current facility in 1995 and then began work to refurbish classrooms and expand buildings.
-The Palley Complex which serves fourth and fifth graders was added in 1997 and the Hathaway Activities Center was built in 2000 to provide a home for performance, art, and student athletics.
+The Palley Complex, which serves fourth and fifth graders, was added in 1997 and the Hathaway Activities Center was built in 2000 to provide a home for performance, art, and student athletics.
+Since then the school has also added the Kazu Fukuda Science and Technology Center in 2020 and the Geisler Family WINGS building in 2024.

 Laura Hathaway was the first head of school.
 John Zurn was appointed the second head of The Pegasus School in February 2010.
-Jason Lopez joined the Pegasus community in July 2014 as the third head of school and still is currently.
+Jason Lopez joined the Pegasus community in July 2014 as the third head of school, and Dr. Regina McDuffie began as the fourth Head of School in 2024.